shpml/fundamentals/08_chapter/08_lesson.md

 ### Null

 `null` values are values that you decide have **no value**.
 Why would I want to do this?
 Why not use `undefined`?
-As it turns out, we can't — variables in JavaScript are only `undefined` until they've been assigned a value for the first time. `null` gives us a way to "reset" the value of a variable to nothing.
+As it turns out, we can't — variables in JavaScript are only `undefined` until they've been assigned a value for the first time. `null` gives us a way to "reset" the value of a variable to "nothing."

 Here's an example: Suppose you have an application for keeping track of your possessions.
 You might have a string called `locationOfKeys` indicating where you can find your keys.
 Then, one day, your keys get lost.
 What's the value of `locationOfKeys` now?
 Well, it's "nothing" — they are lost.
 If `null` didn't exist, we would have to invent a special string value (perhaps `"lost"`) to signify that the keys are missing. `null` gives us a standard way of handling that kind of situation where we can simply say `locationOfKeys = null;`